Be a QtPSG Volunteer!

 Our QtPSG Structure will give you a good overview of the various areas that interested parents may help with.
 Whether you are looking to volunteer for ad-hoc projects, or able to commit some time on a regular basis, we are sure you will find activities or programmes that suit both your time and interest.

-Let’s help in whichever way we can to make QtPS a better place for our children’s education!
+We aspire to make a difference in the lives of our school community.
+Let’s help in whichever way we can to make QtPS a better place for our children’s education.

 Those who wish to help out on an ad-hoc or regular basis may consider the School Support team.